Who are we?

 - sunglasses and

 - suitable footwear.
 Covered in shoes or water shoes that the sailor doesn’t mind getting wet.
 The banks of the Causeway Lake are a little rocky in places.

 - Carers are required to assist so similar footwear is required by them as well.

 We provide approved life jackets for all sailors.

 South side of the Causeway Lake, near the Coolwaters Holiday Village, on the Capricorn Coast.
-You can find a map here.

 The coloured sails of our boats are easy to see once you get down there.